Pigeon pea: Oceania

 In Hawaii they are used to make a dish called gandule rice, also called godule rice, gundule rice, and ganduddy rice originates on the island from the Puerto Rican community with historic ties to the island and is prepared in a similar manner to that of traditional Puerto Rican arroz con gandules.

 Other uses

 Agricultural

 It is an important ingredient of animal feed used in West Africa, especially in Nigeria, where it is also grown.
 Leaves, pods, seeds and the residues of seed processing are used to feed all kinds of livestock.

 In the Congo pigeon peas are utilized as one of the main food forest and soil improvement crops after using a slash-and-burn fire technique called maala.

 Pigeon peas are in some areas an important crop for green manure, providing up to 90 kg nitrogen per hectare.
 The woody stems of pigeon peas can also be used as firewood, fencing, thatch and as a source for rope fiber.

 Medicinal

+Pigeon pea has been valued for its medicinal properties since prehistoric times in various regions, including Africa, Egypt and Asia.
+Today, different countries use different parts of the plant to treat a range of diseases as an alternative medicine.
 In the Republic of Congo the Kongo, Lari, and Dondo people use the sap of the leaves as an eyedrop for epilepsy.
+In Nigeria the leaves are used to treat malaria, while in India they are used to treat diabetes, stomach tumours and wounds.
+In Oman, pigeon pea is used to treat chronic diseases, and in traditional Chinese medicine it is used to relieve pain and control intestinal worms.
+In Africa, the seeds are used to treat hepatitis and measles.
+The widespread traditional medicinal use of the plant is attributed to its rich content of phenolic compounds, which have antiviral, anti-inflammatory, antioxidant, hypocholesterolemic and hypoglycaemic effects.
+The leaves also contain flavonoids, terpenoids, essential oils and coumarin, which further enhance its therapeutic potential in the fight against disease.

+There are different studies looking at how the medicinal compounds of pigeon pea could be used in future.
+One study, using rats, found that a pigeonpea beverage could be used as an anti-diabetic functional drink.
+This drink would help to reduce plasma glucose and total cholesterol levels and increase plasma antioxidant status.
+Therefore, it could be used in future as an alternative strategy to maintain plasma glucose and cholesterol at normal levels and help prevent diabetes complications.